OPENi-ict/openi-js-lib/README.md

-openi-js-lib
+OPENi-js-lib
 ============
+Here you can find all the required details towards integrating your web application with OPENi via js SDK.

+Assumption: You have access to OPENi [demo2](https://demo2.openi-ict.eu) vm.

+In the following sections you can find:

+1. OPENi js SDK lib documentation as well as a small demo project.
+1. WP4 demo projects that use in an axtended way OPENi js lib.
+1. OPENi web Authorization/Authentication (tutorial and lib)
+1. OPENi web Authorization/Authentication (tutorial and lib)

+# OPENi js SDK lib

+You can use the openi-js-lib.js library in your project to initialize OPENi and use its helper functions or any other available OPENi Service/API which is exposed through Swagger.

+Note: A simple demo app is included.
 This a demo HTML/Javascript project that uses the OPENi JS SDK/lib and is based on [demo2](https://demo2.openi-ict.eu) vm.

-You can use the openi-js-lib.js library in your project to initialize OPENi and use its helper functions or any other available OPENi service/API which is exposed through Swagger.

 ## Available helper functions:

- All function have success/error callbacks which alse include the corresponding response :
+Note:All functions have success/error callbacks, which include the corresponding response.

+#### Initiate as....

 ```
-initOPENi(success, error)
+initOPENi(openi_domain, success, error)
 ```

+ OPENi APIs will be available for use now.
 Run your code in success callback.
-OPENi apis will be available for use here.

- For example:
+* Example:

- Creating a new object in a cloudlet
+ Creating a new object in a Cloudlet within initOPENi success callback:*

         var args = {